moorembioinfo/BactVar/README.md

 Map reads with BWA from paired short read files to a reference genome, followed by variant calling with GATK HaplotypeCaller and gVCF best practices.
 A SNP-only whole-reference alignment is generated and variant effects are annotated by SnpEff.

 ## Usage
 Run in a directory of fastq (R1 and R2) files, that have already been trimmed.
+BactVar will assume they have the TrimGalore! suffix of _1_val_1.fq.gz/_2_val_2.fq.gz.
+If they don't then provide an alternative with --fastq

 ```shell
 BactVar <reference.fasta>
 ```

-## Extract core SNPs and generate a phylogeny
+## Core genome extraction, phylogenetics and correction for recombination

 Combine whole reference SNP alignments, extract the core genome with [BactCore](https://github.com/moorembioinfo/BactCore) and generated a phylogeny with [IQTREE](https://github.com/Cibiv/IQ-TREE) and [ClonalFrameML](https://github.com/xavierdidelot/ClonalFrameML)